Buket12345/climbing-ifsc-dsa210/README.md

 In the regression model, the goal was to predict the average IFSC rank of a country in a given season.

 For classification, countries were grouped into two categories based on performance.
-If the average rank was 20 or better, it was labeled as Top 20; otherwise, it was labeled as Non-Top 20.
+If the average rank was 20 or better, it was labeled as Top 20; otherwise, it was labeled as Non Top 20.
 I used top 20 athletes for evaluating better performing athletes.

 The dataset was split into training and testing sets using an 80/20 train-test split.